- Portfolio -

 Born in Gunzenhausen, Germany in 1921, Max Rothschild fled to the Netherlands after Kristallnacht and his subsequent imprisonment in the Buchenwald concentration camp.
 After the German invasion of Holland, Max Rothschild became an underdoiker (Dutch, person in hiding).
 After the Allied liberation of Holland, he married Ilse Strauß.
 In 1947, after enduring the US Consul's unsympathetic bureaucratic procedures, the couple reunited with Max's parents and sisters in Malden, Massachusetts.
 With the founding of the State of Israel in 1948, Max and Ilse moved there for one year.
 The couple were two of the very few Dutch Jews to survive.
 The Netherlands had the worst Jewish survival rate in Western Europe.

 Many thanks to Dr. Shulamit Reinharz, Professor Emerita, Brandeis University, for granting me permission to include her family's letters in my portfolio.
-Her father's memoir, written in English, and the 125 German letters that I translated are the basis for her forthcoming book, A Memoir in Four Hands.
-To learn more about her work, contact her at .
+Her father's memoir, written in English, and the 125 German letters that I translated are the basis for her forthcoming book.
+To learn more about her work, contact her at email@example.com.

 Mainz, Germany.
 July 29, 1937.